 In a Darwinian evolutionary framework, how can we still claim to have a unique place in the natural order?

-A fascinating extract from an article by one of the most prolific early commentators on evolutionary theory, St George Jackson Mivart, first published in Jesuit journal 'The Month' in 1869.
+A fascinating article by one of the most prolific early commentators on evolutionary theory, St George Jackson Mivart (who died on 1 Apr 1900), first published in 'The Month' in 1869.

 Type any words in the box below to search Thinking Faith for content containing those words, or tick the ‘author’ box and type in the name of any Thinking Faith author to find all of his or her articles and reviews.
 You can also narrow your search by selecting a category from the dropdown menu.